remeda/remeda/docs/src/content/v1-migration/entries.md

 If you weren't using the `strict` variant, The returned type is now stricter and more reflective of the input type.
 The returned entries are typed according to to the keys in the input, with the values typed per-key.
 If you are already using `entries.strict` simply remove the `.strict` suffix.

-The return type now filters `symbol` keys, and casts `number` keys as strings.
+Also, the return type now filters `symbol` keys, and casts `number` keys as strings.

 ## Examples